Azure/FTALive-Sessions/content/containers/aks-monitoring/readme.md

 # AKS Monitoring

 This section presents a common strategy that is a bottoms-up approach starting from infrastructure up through applications.
 Each layer has distinct monitoring requirements.
+The approach of this repository is to familarize you with the toolset available and then to discuss, what is it that you should monitor?

 These layers are illustrated in [Monitor AKS with Azure Monitor for container insights](https://learn.microsoft.com/en-us/azure/architecture/aws-professional/eks-to-aks/monitoring)
 - Cluster level components